mozilla-services/queuey/docs/installation.rst

 Using the source
 ----------------

-If you installed queuey using ``make`` above and Cassandra_ is being installed on the queuey node, the Makefile includes Cassandra_ setup:
+If you installed Queuey using ``make`` above and Cassandra_ is being installed on the Queuey node, the Makefile includes Cassandra_ setup:

 .. code-block:: bash

     make cassandra

-If setting up a cluster, or not installing Cassandra_ on the same node as the queuey webapp the following directions should be used.
+If setting up a cluster, or not installing Cassandra_ on the same node as the Queuey webapp the following directions should be used.
 Also note that this step does not install opscenter, which also requires the following.

 Download the source tarball to the desired directory: